lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 programming language capability: e.g. input lines can be conditionally read, you can declare variables and use algebraic expressions.
 Thus the input file can be [quite simple](https://lordcephei.github.io/tutorial/lmf/lmf_tutorial/), or very detailed, even serving as a database for many materials.
-This [this tutorial](https://lordcephei.github.io/docs/input/inputfile/) explains how an input file is structured, and how input is organized by _categories_ and _tokens_.
+[This tutorial](https://lordcephei.github.io/docs/input/inputfile/) explains how an input file is structured, and how input is organized by _categories_ and _tokens_.

 ### _Other Resources_